 By Mike Case

 The U.S. Navy Dental Corps is made up of more than 1,300 dentists and oral surgeons responsible for maintaining the oral health and readiness of the U.S. Navy and Marine Corps.

 They are a key component of the Navy’s healthcare system, deploy with Marine Expeditionary Units and are stationed on aircraft carriers, hospital ships, labs and clinics around the world.
 Navy dentists are also a part of disaster relief and humanitarian efforts in local communities in the U.S. and overseas.
 Even if you have never been treated by a Navy dentist, or even knew that the Navy has dentists, you’ve probably benefited from their work!

-In celebration of the Navy Dental Corps’ birthday on August 22, take a bite out of these historical facts about the corps’ history and learn about what it is doing today.
+Take a bite out of these historical facts about the corps’ history and learn about what it is doing today:

 The Beginning of Dental Care in the Navy